Bernhardt Holtermann: Photography

-Holtermann financed and possibly participated in Beaufoy Merlin's project to photograph New South Wales and exhibit the results abroad to encourage immigration.
+Holtermann financed and possibly participated in Henry Beaufoy Merlin's project to photograph New South Wales and exhibit the results abroad to encourage immigration.
 The work was taken up after Merlin's death in 1873 by his assistant, Charles Bayliss.
-In 1875, Holtermann and Bayliss produced the Holtermann panorama, a series of "23 albumen silver photographs which join together to form a continuous 978-centimetre view of Sydney Harbour and its suburbs."
+In 1875, Holtermann and Bayliss produced the Holtermann panorama, a series of "23 albumen silver photographs which join together to form a continuous 978 centimetre [32 foot, 1 inch] view of Sydney Harbour and its suburbs."
 Some of the photographs, including the panorama, were displayed at the Philadelphia Centennial Exhibition, where they won a bronze medal.
 The panorama was also displayed at the 1878 Exposition Universelle Internationale in Paris.

 Holtermann and Bayliss also made the largest glass plate negatives produced in the nineteenth century.
-These were made in Holtermann's tower in 1875, and three are held in the Holtermann Collection at the State Library of New South Wales.

-Almost seventy years after Holtermann's death, more than 3,000 of the glass negatives created by Merlin and Bayliss were retrieved from a garden shed in the Sydney suburb of Chatswood.
-The UNESCO-listed collection of negatives, known as The Holtermann Collection, is housed in the State Library of New South Wales and presented in Gulgong Holtermann Museum.
+These were made in Holtermann's tower in 1875.
+Almost seventy years after Holtermann's death, more than 3,000 of the negatives created by Merlin and Bayliss were retrieved from a garden shed in the Sydney suburb of Chatswood.
+The UNESCO-listed collection of negatives, known as the Holterman Collection, is housed in the State Library of New South Wales and presented in the Gulgong Holtermann Museum.